 1885 The Light on the Path - First Edition (Association Copy)

-Initially, Collins claimed to have written the book under the dictation of her spirit guide, Master "Sri Hilarion," a supposed member of a secret Greek brotherhood of Masters.
-However, Collins later retracted this claim, which caused conflict with the leading theoretician of Theosophy, H.P.
-Blavatsky, and some of her loyal followers within the Theosophical Society at the time.
-This conflict ultimately led to Collins' departure from the society.
-While the publication of the book is not solely responsible, it's ironic that such a small book sparked such immense strife within the society.
+Initially, Collins claimed that she wrote the book under the dictation of her spirit guide, Master Sri Hilarion, who was said to be a member of a secret Greek brotherhood of Masters.
+However, she later retracted this claim, leading to conflict with H.P.
+Blavatsky, a leading theoretician of Theosophy, and some loyal followers within the Theosophical Society at that time.
+This conflict ultimately resulted in Collins' departure from the society.
+While the publication of the book alone is not solely responsible for these tensions, it is ironic that such a small book sparked significant strife within the organization.

 Some years back Weiser Antiquarian cataloged a first edition of Light on the Path in which included a series of notes at the hand of Collins.
 According to the experts at Weiser, “Around the time of publication of “Light on the Path,” Collins received additional explanatory material on the text from the Master Hilarion, which came to be known as "the Notes."
 Collins apparently hand-copied "The Notes" onto a number of blank pages, which she inserted into this copy of the first edition.
 She may have prepared one or two other copies similarly, but if so, we have been unable to trace them, and she could not have done many because of the labor involved (although we have found reference to another with "by Sri Hilarion" written by Collins on the title-page).
 "The Notes" were subsequently typeset and incorporated in printed form into all later editions of the work."